Saturday, February 25, 2023

 The main ethnicity of Ishuwa is unknown.
 They are no native texts.
 Three kings are known from last periods, all have Hurrian names and based on that some proposed that it was predominantly a Hurrian place.

-Anyway returning to main subject, it's somewhat unexpected to have such result.
-There can be two explanation.
+Anyway, returning to main subject, it's somewhat unexpected to have such result.
+There can be two explanations.

 1. Either those Hittite names were there since Kur-Araxian period.